cloe-lang/doc/api-reference/fs.md

 ## `remove`

-Remove a file or directory.
+Removes a file or directory.

 ```cloe
 (def (remove name))